apple/swift-log/README.md

     let logger = Logging.make("com.example.example-app")
     logger.info("hi again")

-To get the best logging experience and performance, it is advisable not to `.make` new `Logger`s all time but rather pass them around, store them in a global/instance variable, etc.
+To get the best logging experience and performance, it is advisable to use `.make` to pass `Logger`s around or store them in a global/instance variable rather than `.make`ing new `Logger`s whenever one needs to log a message.

-Apart from knowing where I can obtain a logger it would be good to know what we can do with such a logger:
+Apart from knowing where one obtains a `Logger` from, it should be interesting to see what one can do with one:

 ```swift
 public struct Logger {